Leseratte10/acsm-calibre-plugin/README.md

 This makes the book available for someone else again, but it does not automatically get deleted from your Calibre library - you are responsible for doing that after returning a book.

-Note: You can only return books that you downloaded with version 0.0.9 (or newer) of this plugin.
-You cannot return books downloaded with ADE or with earlier versions of this plugin.
+Note: You can only return books that you downloaded with this plugin.
+You cannot return books downloaded with ADE or other tools.

 ## Authorizing eReaders